 What this means is that you have to be on top of your local search engine optimization.
 When someone is looking for a restaurant, theatre, hotel, or anything else in their city, you want to be on the list of results.
 Building local listings and long tail keywords to capture local searches is an integral part of mobile optimization.
 Maintaining a standard name, address, and phone number and including this information in your page’s meta data are just some small ways you can begin optimizing for local SEO.

 The call to action is the final pitch of your website.
 It is the message that is meant to spur visitors to make a purchase, join a mailing list, or anything else you want from them.
 Not only should your message be clear, it also needs to be easily carried out.
 Having a clear and visible tap-friendly button next to the call to action that someone can click is common-sense practice for any mobile optimization effort.
 No one wants to learn that a potential customer was willing to follow through but couldn’t find a way how.

 Numero Uno Web Solutions is a provider of search engine optimization, content marketing, and mobile optimization solutions to start-up and small companies from all industries and fields.
-As a trusted Google partner, we stay on the pulse of industry changes and adapt our practices to produce quality SEO and mobile optimization plans to fuel the growth of businesses across communities.
+We stay on the pulse of industry changes and adapt our practices to produce quality SEO and mobile optimization plans to fuel the growth of businesses across communities.
 Click here to learn more about marketing techniques and how we can help improve your search profile across all platforms.